Chvxt3r/HackTools/CheatSheets/nxc.md

   # Run powershell commands by capitalizing the "x"
   nxc mssql <hname> -u <user> -p <password> -X $command
   ```
-  If you get an error about an untrusted domain and integrated authentication, use the '''--local-auth''' tag
+  If you get an error about an untrusted domain and integrated authentication, use the `--local-auth` tag